 This is my first recipe not using almond flour or coconut or any starch in a gluten-free baked good!
 I didn't know if it was possible to make it so delicious, as almond flour is my typical go-to flour.
 Thankfully, this version is not only lower fat, but still just as delicious.
 The natural fat from the oat flour, flaxseed and almond butter (sunbutter) help to give it that moist, rich taste.

 I tested both, one with almond butter and the other with sunbutter.
 They were both incredibly delicious.
 If you are not allergic to almonds though, I would suggest doing the almond butter, simply because it doesn't impart any other flavor.
 The sunbutter gives a very slight sunbutter flavor, but if you are used to using sunbutter, you probably won't even notice, as it's not a large amount.
 I, however, don't love sunbutter nearly as much as roasted almond butter, so I preferred the buttery flavor that almond butter gives.

 It is delicious on it's own, but really over-the-top delicious with the glaze!

 Sorghum is also really cheap too and I have seen it at every grocery store I've been too.
 It's less than $4.
 Just look in the specialty flour section if you don't already have it in your pantry.
 The sorghum is combined with oat flour and aquafaba to create a wonderfully, light and fluffy textured loaf.
-These are moist and super soft.

 HOW TO MAKE THE BEST VEGAN PUMPKIN BREAD